Search

 What utilities should I plan for in an off‑grid Vinorama home?

-• A typical setup includes solar with batteries, a backup generator, water storage with filtration, a septic system and a hybrid internet plan that blends cellular and satellite.
+• A typical setup includes solar with batteries, a backup generator, water storage with filtration, a septic system and a hybrid internet plan that blends microwave and satellite systems.

 When is hurricane season on the East Cape?